Contact Us for a Free Consultation (213) 542-0979

 Another issue that I think is important in domestic violence cases is injury.

-If the person has no injury, that puts you in a real strong position, because most of the time, unless someone's threatening to kill somebody, most of the time I see prosecutors really loathe to prosecute cases where there's no injury.
+If the person has no injury, that puts you in a powerful position because most of the time, unless someone's threatening to kill somebody, most of the time, I see prosecutors loathe to prosecute cases where there's no injury.

 The police get there and take pictures.
-There's no pictures taken afterwards because there's no injury.
-So, then the jury is thinking, wait a minute.
+No pictures were taken afterward because there was no injury.
+So, the jury is thinking, wait a minute.

-This big guy punches her in the face and there's no injury?
-Somebody's not telling the truth her.
-Now, you start to get a foothold in to winning the case.
-These are two huge issues when it comes to trying to defend a domestic violence case.
+This big guy punches her in the face, and there's no injury?
+Somebody's not telling the truth to her.
+Now, you start to get a foothold on winning the case.
+These are two huge issues when trying to defend a domestic violence case.

 Types of Domestic Violence Charges in California

 On the flip side, let's assume you can't defend it.
 There are injuries.
 There are witnesses.
-The person gives a statement and a lot of times my client folds up and they give a statement too.
+The person gives a statement, and a lot of times, my client folds up and gives a statement, too.

 So, now you're in a position where you're guilty.
-Obviously, if your significant other is trying to change their story again is not going to have any bearing on that.
+Obviously, if your significant other is trying to change their story again, it does not affect that.

 Prosecutors won't care.
 They're going to move the case ahead anyway.
-If your significant other doesn't show up, they're going to go try and find them and hit a subpoena on them.
-But that is a potential problem — if the main witness in a case doesn't show up — that creates a problem for the prosecutors.
+If your significant other doesn't show up, they're going to try to find them and hit a subpoena on them.
+But that is a potential problem—if the main witness in a case doesn't show up, that creates a problem for the prosecutors.

-It's not necessarily an insurmountable problem, because they're going to look for other evidence they might have.
+It's not necessarily an insurmountable problem because they'll look for other evidence they might have.

 For example, they'll look for the bodycam evidence.
-A lot of times someone calls 9-1-1 and cry and scream and yell and saying what happened, and then the prosecutors should just call the police to say what they saw.
+Often, someone calls 911, cries screams, yells, and says what happened, and then the prosecutors should call the police to say what they saw.

 They probably won't be able to get the person's statement in unless they can get it in under some exception to the hearsay rule — like an excited utterance.

-There's this Crawford case that came out that lets them at least try to make a run at that that we can talk about when we sit down and talk about your case.
+This Crawford case lets them at least try to make a run at what we can discuss when we sit down to discuss your case.

 Best Defenses for Domestic Violence Cases

-The bottom line is; they're not just going to give up on the case.
-You're going to need a criminal defense attorney.
-I've been doing this now for almost three decades.
+The bottom line is that they won't give up on the case.
+You'll need a criminal defense attorney.
+I've been doing this for almost thirty years.

 I know what the issues are.
-I know when you can win the case and when you can't win the case and I'm going to talk honest with you.
-I'm going to be straight forward with you.
+I know when you can win the case and when you can't, and I will be honest and straightforward with you.

-If it makes sense to fight the case, then that's what we'll do.
-If it makes sense to negotiate the case, get character letters, show a different side of you, get some information about wat really happened — we'll do that as well.
+If it makes sense to fight the case, we'll do that.
+If it makes sense to negotiate the case, get character letters, show a different side of you, and get some information about what happened, we'll do that as well.

-So, you've definitely comes to the right place in you have a domestic violence case in the San Fernando Valley or anywhere in Los Angeles.
-I've been all over LA stretching from Long Beach to Lancaster.
+If you have a domestic violence case in the San Fernando Valley or anywhere in Los Angeles, you've definitely come to the right place.
+I've been all over LA, stretching from Long Beach to Lancaster.

 So, pick up the phone.
 Make the call.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
-Hedding Law Firm is located in Los Angeles County and offers a free case evaluation.
+I stand ready to help you.
+Hedding Law Firm is in Los Angeles County and offers a free case evaluation.

 Menu